annadeen2/data-analysis-housing-insecurity/README.md

 The CSVs come from the following sources:

-- The DEEP-MAPS model of the labor force:
+#### DEEP-MAPS model of the labor force

-  - `Data/deepmaps_tractdata_december2020_prelim.csv`: Shows estimates of unemployment and labor force participation by race, education, age, gender, marital status, and citizenship for most census tracts in the U.S., including New York City.
+`Data/deepmaps_tractdata_december2020_prelim.csv`: Shows estimates of unemployment and labor force participation by race, education, age, gender, marital status, and citizenship for most census tracts in the U.S., including New York City.
 The Tract-Level Data for 2020 is too large to be added on Github but can be downloaded from https://www.deepmaps.io/data/.

-- Geographic identifiers:
+#### Geographic identifiers

-  - `Data/geoid.csv`: Shows geographic identifiers, or GEOIDs, and census tracts for New York City.
+`Data/geoid.csv`: Shows geographic identifiers, or GEOIDs, and census tracts for New York City.
 This data was pared down from a dataset that can be downloaded at [Census Reporter](https://censusreporter.org/data/table/?table=B03002&geo_ids=140|16000US3651000).

-- ZIP codes:
+#### ZIP codes

-  - `Data/zip-tract.csv`: Shows ZIP codes and their corresponding census tracts for the U.S., including New York City.
+`Data/zip-tract.csv`: Shows ZIP codes and their corresponding census tracts for the U.S., including New York City.
 This data can be downloaded [here](http://insertlink.com)

 Each of the CSVs contain, among others, the following columns relevant to the analysis: